-Our internal assessments during 2021/22 suggested that the performance of disadvantaged students was lower than in previous years in key areas of the curriculum.
-2022 GCSE Outcomes showed that 62.6% of disadvantaged students achieved English/Maths 4+ compared with 72.6% of non-disadvantaged students.
-This gap is also evident at the English/Maths 5+ level and wider still at English/Maths 7+ with 8.1% of disadvantaged students achieving at this level compared with 18.4% non-disadvantaged.
-This links to our current priority of improving attainment for our Higher Potential Learners.
+2023 GCSE Outcomes showed that 53.3% (down approximately 10%) of disadvantaged students achieved English/Maths 4+ compared with 74.5% (up approximately 2%) of non-disadvantaged students.
+This gap is also evident at the English/Maths 5+ level.
+However, at English/Maths 7+ level this gap is now closing (currently down to approximately 2.5%).
+This demonstrates that our priority of improving attainment for our Higher Potential Learners is having an effect.